 - Methods of service (self or monitored)- The restaurant design will very much depend on whether the staff would serve the food, or if it is a self-service restaurant.

-- Overall dimension of the given space- The restaurant design heavily depends upon the overall dimension and area available.
+- The overall dimension of the given space- The restaurant design heavily depends upon the overall dimension and area available.
 Based on this, the architect would draft the restaurant design and create a floor plan.

 You need to hire an architect or an interior designer who would help you with your restaurant design and floor plan.
 The architect would be able to come up with the spatial configurations and draw up the floor plans to make sure that the layout is safe with the most pleasant ambience.
 He will be the one dealing with where and how to build a wall, design a staircase and how to structure and collaborate various elements and principles of design in generating a harmonious and a functional floor plan.
 You would also need a contractor who would be responsible for supervising the construction.
 The contractor can implement the design and guarantee the on-time completion of the construction work.
 However, at the same time, the restaurant owner has to ensure that there is coordination between the architect and the contractor.